 A picture is worth a thousand words: visual tools and mental health

-In this article, we talk to Terri Borschman, a mental health practitioner with expertise in Dialectic Behaviour Therapy (DBT)*, about how she works with people in a Secure Extended Care Unit (SECU) using DBT in conjunction with Innovative Resources’ card sets.
+Posted: 23/01/2020In this article, we talk to Terri Borschman, a mental health practitioner with expertise in Dialectic Behaviour Therapy (DBT)*, about how she works with people in a Secure Extended Care Unit (SECU) using DBT in conjunction with Innovative Resources’ card sets.

-Despite her deep interest in and commitment to DBT, Terri said that she found that many of the concepts in the DBT program were too complex for the people she was working alongside in the SECU.
-She decided to see if there was a way that she could adapt the program to better meet their needs.
+Despite her deep interest in and commitment to DBT, Terri said she found that many of the concepts in the DBT program were too complex for the people she was working alongside in the SECU.
+She decided to see if there was a way she could adapt the program to better meet their needs.
 She notes that most of the patients in SECU are managing challenging issues:

-‘Here in our Secure Extended Care Unit, we have patients that are chronic and most have been diagnosed with schizophrenia.
+‘Here in our Secure Extended Care Unit, we have patients who are chronic and most have been diagnosed with schizophrenia.
 The issues around the diagnosis are complex and can include substance abuse, traumatic histories, intellectual disability and Autistic Spectrum Disorder (ASD), and forensic histories, all of which can impact on behaviour and make learning difficult.’

-Using the book by Julie F. Brown, The Emotional Regulation Skills System for Cognitively Challenged Clients—A DBT-Informed Approach as a guide, Terri redesigned the skills training component of DBT so that the content was delivered more slowly.
+Using the book by Julie F. Brown, The Emotional Regulation Skills System for Cognitively Challenged Clients—A DBT-Informed Approach as a guide, Terri redesigned the skills training component of DBT so the content was delivered more slowly.
 She also reconceived the measures of success so that people participating in the program had more opportunities to feel a sense of achievement along the way.

-Terri says that one of the biggest challenges for patients was finding ways to express emotion and feelings:
+Terri says one of the biggest challenges for patients was finding ways to express emotion and feelings:

-‘Most of our patients do not have the words to use for feelings.
-I use feelings charts that include a range of feelings – more than just happy, sad and angry.
+‘Most of our patients don’t have the words to use for feelings.
+I use charts that include a range of feelings – more than just happy, sad and angry.
 I have also been using The Bears cards as they have a great range of emotions on their faces – this allows the patient to show me what they are feeling or how thinking about something/someone makes them feel.
 Without the basic knowledge of what feelings are, we can’t understand what to do with those feelings.’

 Another change Terri made was to adapt the tools used in the program so that they were more visual and less text-based.
 As a result, she said, they can be used by people with different cognitive capacities and literacy levels.
 She notes that this can also help build rapport and connection: